2i2c-org/team-compass/organization/workflow.md

 The goal of our organizational leadership workflow is to:

 - Align on the strategy for 2i2c and our major objectives for accomplishing that strategy.
-- Align on the higheset priorities in each functional area.
+- Align on the highest priorities in each functional area.
 - Share information across functional areas and integrate them into our planning and prioritization.
 - Oversee our daily workflow for creating strategy, policy, and structure for 2i2c as an organization.